 Visual Effects Major: Information and Requirements

-A degree in visual effects can provide individuals with the training to design and implement the visual effects for movies, television, commercials and more.
+A degree in visual effects offers the training needed to design and implement the visual effects for movies, television and commercials.
 There are a few different types of degrees in the area, including a Bachelor of Science in Animation and Visual Effects and a Bachelor of Fine Arts in Digital Media and Visual Effects.
 Read on to learn about prerequisites, required courses and career options for graduates.

 Several of the 4-year degree programs that provide a specific focus on visual effects are offered through colleges and universities with a particular emphasis on film and the arts.
-In fact, many students who are interested in studying visual and special effects wind up doing so through the courses offered in a regular film or television production degree program.
+In fact, many students who are interested in studying visual and special effects do so through courses offered in a regular film or television production degree program.
 Those programs provide students with a background in the film industry, an understanding of the storytelling process and a solid foundation in the visual medium.

 Students enrolled in a visual effects program also learn about the technical aspects of bringing special effects to life on the screen.
-They learn about the computer animation tools that allow scenes to be altered for tension and dramatic effect, as well as the basics of using CGI in television and films to create scenes that could otherwise not be shot in real life.
-They must learn to develop an eye for detail and apply it towards the minute application of visual effects to each shot, sometimes gaining an understanding of how particle systems and physics might affect a re-created scene.
+They learn to use computer animation tools that allow scenes to be altered for tension and dramatic effect, as well as the basics of using CGI in television and films to create scenes that cannot be shot in real life.
+They develop an eye for detail and learn to apply it towards the minute application of visual effects to each shot, sometimes gaining an understanding of how particle systems and physics might affect a re-created scene.

 Students enrolling in a visual effects program should have a solid background in computer technology, mathematics, physics and art studies.
 Many programs in visual effects combine the field with drawing and animation, so a background in those areas is helpful.
 Other requirements include a high school diploma or GED and at least an average GPA.